sergiy79/codecombat/Artisan-Home.md

 Welcome [Artisans](http://codecombat.com/contribute/artisan)!
 This wiki is the main documentation on how to use the CodeCombat editors to build the levels of your dreams.
 If you don't like reading, go ahead and watch [this](https://vimeo.com/codecombat/mirage-maker) screencast instead.

+Note, we recommend that you use [CodeCombat Direct](http://direct.codecombat.com) while contributing because there is no CDN which means that updates are immediate.

 ####Reading Material

 ######General